Sinoeng/ChatApi/README.md

 ## Instructions

 1. Make sure both `docker` and `docker-compose` is installed on your system.
+Make sure the daemon running.
 2. Clone the git directory and open it in a terminal.
 3. To start normally, run `docker-compose up --build -d`
 3.1 To start with the test container as well, run `docker-compose --profile test up --build -d`